VNAZZARENO/ai-investment-agent/README.md

 #### What to Expect

-From a list of 300 candidates, you'll typically get:
+Versions of the codebase have varied in their strictness, but in general, from a list of 300 candidates, you'll typically get:

-- **BUY recommendations:** 5-15 stocks (highly selective GARP filter)
+- **BUY recommendations:** 5-15 stocks (selective GARP filter)
 - **HOLD recommendations:** 20-40 stocks (interesting but flawed)
 - **SELL recommendations:** 250+ stocks (thesis violations, poor fundamentals)

-The system is **intentionally conservative** - it's designed to find the best 2-3% of candidates, not to give you 100 "buys."
+The system is **intentionally conservative** - it's designed to find the best candidates, not to give you 100 "buys."

 ### Example Output Structure